 - Trim some of the excess fat from the brisket.
 If you use the flat – the leanest part – make sure you don’t remove all of the fat.
 The fat helps to keep the meat juicy.

-- If needed, cut the brisket in 2 smaller pieces that will comfortably fit in your instapot.
+- If needed, cut the brisket in 2 or 3 smaller pieces that will comfortably fit in your Instapot.

 - Rub the spice mix all over the brisket.
 At this point you can cook your brisket or wrap it and let it sit refrigerated for up to 24 hours.
 I must admit I never do this.
 I am always in a rush to cook my brisket in the pressure cooker!